krishnanlab/teaching/2022-spring_compbio/course-activities-grading.md

     * Page 1:
         * Title, your name, and your project mentor/advisor’s name.
         * Write short paragraphs answering the following four questions:
-            1. What is the topic/problem?
+            1. What is the broad topic and the specific problem you are working on?
-            2. How is it addressed currently & what are the limitations?
-            3. What is your approach to addressing it & why is likely to be successful?
+            2. How are planning to address the problem and why is your approach required (i.e., why are you doing what you're doing)?
-            4. If successful, why does it matter (what is the impact)?
+            3. If successful, why do the results of your project matter (what is the impact)?
     * Page 2:
         * Graphical abstract:
             - A graphical illustration that summarizes your project idea.
 For e.g., something like the ones in these papers: https://www.cell.com/cell-systems/fulltext/S2405-4712(18)30438-1 or https://www.cell.com/cell-systems/fulltext/S2405-4712(18)30509-X. Keep it simple but informative.